-►Justus Ukon TAKAYAMA is the standard Western way of writing the name of a Japanese Christian: Christian name, FIRST; Japanese given name, SECOND; and SURNAME, LAST.
-Other examples: Paul Yoshigoro TAGUCHI.
+►Justus Ukon TAKAYAMA is the standard Western way of writing the name of a Japanese Christian: Christian name, FIRST; Japanese given name, SECOND; and surname, LAST.
+Examples: Paul Yoshigoro TAGUCHI.
 Or Paul Yoshinao OTSUKA.
 Or Gracia Tama HOSOKAWA.

 But other Japanese Catholics prefer their Christian name in the middle.
 Thus: Toru Albert NISHIMOTO.
 Or Iwao Daniel IKEGAMI.

-In Japanese standard usage, it is TAKAYAMA Ukon – which is how he signed his name (高山 右近) – SURNAME, first.
+In Japanese standard usage, it is TAKAYAMA Ukon – (高山 右近) – surname, FIRST.

 “Ukon” was derived from the Heian era’s “Ukonoefu” (Lieutenant of the Right Division of Inner Palace Guards), which was among many obscure (and empty) court titles that was a fad among the samurai of that period.
-It was an honorific title that became an endearing first name — much like “Erap” (for Pare).
-Its use is akin to the Filipino endearment for beloved bosses: “Amo-Boss-Chief!”
-In today’s lingo, simply “Bossing.”
+It was an honorific title that became an endearing first name — much like Filipino nickname “Erap” (for Pare).
+The use of ‘Ukon’ is akin to the Filipino endearment for beloved bosses: “Amo-Boss-Chief!”
+(In today’s lingo, simply “Bossing.”)

 In various stages of his life, Takayama used other names, as is the standard Japanese practice.

 His childhood name was TAKAYAMA Hikogorō (彦五郎) – in missionary accounts, Hicogorodono.
 After his coming-of-age ceremony – (in Japan, age 20 marks a person’s transition from being a child to being an adult) – Takayama was given the adult name TAKAYAMA Shigetomo (重友).